 Can lemon salt water help with weight loss?

-Lemon salt water supports weight management indirectly.
+Yes, It supports weight management indirectly.
 It’s nearly calorie-free, making it a beneficial replacement for high-sugar drinks.
 Drinking it before meals supports satiety, and adequate hydration is closely linked to better metabolism and appetite regulation.
 It is not a standalone weight-loss solution but works well as part of a healthy lifestyle.

 Is lemon salt safe for daily use?

-Yes, lemon salt is safe for most people in typical food quantities the same amounts used in cooking or a daily drink.
+Yes, It is safe for most people in typical food quantities the same amounts used in cooking or a daily drink.
 People with GERD, acid reflux, active peptic ulcers, or citrus sensitivities should be cautious and speak with their doctor.
 Drinking lemon salt water through a straw is advisable to protect tooth enamel over time.

 What is the difference between lemon salt water and regular lemon water?